openxc/vi-firmware/docs/compiling.rst

       messages are ACKed.
 SEe the :doc:`testing section </testing>` for more details.

 ``NETWORK`` - By default, TCP output of OpenXC vehicle data is disabled.
 Set this to ``1`` to enable TCP output on boards that have an Network interface (only the chipKIT Max32 right now).

+``NETWORK_ALLOW_RAW_WRITE`` - By default, raw CAN message write requests are not allowed from the network interface even if the CAN bus is configured to allow raw writes - set this to ``1`` to accept them.

+``BLUETOOTH_ALLOW_RAW_WRITE`` - By default, raw CAN message write requests are not allowed from the Bluetooth interface even if the CAN bus is configured to allow raw writes - set this to ``1`` to accept them.

+``USB_ALLOW_RAW_WRITE`` - By default, raw CAN message write requests *are* allowed from the wired USB interface (if the CAN bus is also configured to allow raw writes) - set this to ``0`` to block them.

 ``BOOTLOADER`` - By default, the firmware is built to run on a microcontroller with a bootloader (if one is available for the selected platform), allowing you